 What if I get sued or sue someone else for false advertising based upon use of a trademark?

 There are three potential remedies that can be ordered in a false advertising case:

 Injunctive Relief: When a court orders you to do or to stop doing something.
 Injunctive relief may be granted when the person suing demonstrates confusion because of false or deceptive advertising.
 Injunctive relief can also be granted if “irreparable harm” has been inflicted.
 That may include a decrease in sales that cannot be completely the fault of fake advertising.

 Corrective Advertising: It is virtually impossible to prove that sales will be damaged.
 The party suing only has to establish that there’s a relationship between a decline in its sales and a competitor’s fake advertising.

-Damages: To collect damages, the party suing has to show that some consumers were actually deceived.
-He may also have to show that the defendant used the false advertising for products not as described and in bad faith.
+Damages: To collect damages, the party suing has to show that consumers were actually deceived.
+S/he may also have to show that the defendant used false advertising for products not as described and in bad faith.